yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/stopwatch.md

 The code that this page explains isn't referenced elsewhere in the overall _[date-time](../../type_datetime/)_ section.
 You might like to install it in any database that you use for development and testing.
 (This is strongly encouraged.)
 For this reason, it's bundled for a one-touch installation, separately from the [downloadable date-time utilities code](../download-date-time-utilities/).

 {{< tip title="Download the code kit" >}}
-Get it from [HERE](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/date-time-utilities/stopwatch.zip).
+Get the code kit from [this download link](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/date-time-utilities/stopwatch.zip).
 It has a _README_ that points you to the master-install script and that recommends installing it centrally for use by any user of that database.
 {{< /tip >}}